 To see more-detailed information about a product, select it in the search list and then click the Details button.
-This button will then show a caption of List.
-This is a two-state button; that is, it will be in a down state with a caption of List, or it will be in an up state with a caption of Details.
-When the button is up and shows Details, clicking it display the details of the selected product item.
-When the button is down and shows List, clicking it returns to the list of search results.
+This button will then be replaced by a button with a caption of List and the search results are replaced with details of the selected item.
+Clicking the List button while the item details are displayed returns to the list of search results.

-While viewing the list of search results, if no product item is selected, the button is disabled.
+Note If no product item is selected while viewing the list of search results, the Details button is disabled.